-Here are your 8 challenges for you to do below.
+There are five challenges for you to do below:

 For our NP Parents:

-7. You can read an article, Parable of the Sower, written just for this week, by the Gospel Project, that our teachers would have read in preparation for teaching their lessons this past Sunday.
+4. You can read an article, Jesus and the Doubter, written just for this week, by the Gospel Project, that our teachers would have read in preparation for teaching their lessons this past Sunday.
 It’s insightful, helpful, and encouraging!
 Please read it HERE.

 Ministry Director, Children